creativecreature/sturdyc/README.md

 }
 ```

-In the example above, we fetched the data over HTTP, but it's just as easy to
+In the example above, we're fetching the data over HTTP, but it's just as easy
-wrap a database query, a remote procedure call, or a disk read.
+to wrap a database query, a remote procedure call, or a disk read.

 ### Benefits:

+#### Deduplication
 By doing this, `sturdyc` is going to automatically perform _in-flight_ tracking
 for every key.
 This works for batch operations too where it's able to
 deduplicate a batch of cache misses, and then assemble the response by picking
 records from multiple in-flight requests.

+#### Early refreshes
 You can also enable _early refreshes_ which instructs the cache to refresh the
 keys which are in active rotation, thereby preventing them from ever expiring.
 This can have a huge impact on an applications latency as you're able to